css-materials/course-site/content/homework/wrangle-data/index.md

 Excellent: Finished all components of the assignment correctly and used efficient code to complete the exercises.
 Code is well-documented (both self-documented and with additional comments as necessary).
 Graphs and tables are properly labeled.
 Use multiple commits to back up and show a progression in the work.
 Analysis is clear and easy to follow, either because graphs are labeled clearly or you've written additional text to describe how you interpret the output.

 [^terms]: Terms run from October through June, so the 2020 term contains cases decided from October 2020 - June 2021.

+# Acknowledgments

+* This page has been developed starting from Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.